mazinggg/maziqing/index.md

 - Took part in ''Open Semina'' summer training scholarship program in the University of Tokyo.
 July 2018 in Tokyo, Japan

 - Interviewed Prof. Wolfgang Ketterle, German Physicist and Nobel laureate, as a student reporter.
-November 2014 in Xi'an, China URL:&#160;[https://news.nwpu.edu.cn/info/1002/27946.htm](https://news.nwpu.edu.cn/info/1002/27946.htm)
+November 2014 in Xi'an, China <font color=blue>**URL:**&#160;[https://news.nwpu.edu.cn/info/1002/27946.htm](https://news.nwpu.edu.cn/info/1002/27946.htm)</font>

 - Led the documentary filming of the school sports meeting and played an important role of the producer and the reporter for two consecutive years.
 April 2014-2015 in Xi'an, China